krcs/Invoke-OnMotion/README.md

 # Invoke-OnMotion
-Execute the specified command when laptop motion is detected.
 The script uses ThinkPad acceleration sensor to detect laptop motion.
 The command given in the script parameter will be executed when the sensor detects the device is moving.

 **Thinkpad laptops only.**

 ### Use case